-Schools should collect consent from parents for students who wish to opt in to Student Search Service and complete the optional questionnaire.
+Schools should collect consent from parents for students who wish to participate in Student Search Service and complete the optional questionnaire.

 - Consent is only required to opt in to Student Search Service and the questionnaire.
-Students can still take the SAT without completing the questionnaire. - Follow your district or school policy for collecting consent.
-Schools and districts may opt to use the consent form provided by the College Board or may choose to use their own.
-Consent should be collected prior to the preadministration session. - If a parent does not provide explicit consent, the school should proceed assuming that the student/parent did not consent to opting in to Student Search Service. - Consent forms should remain at the school until the student graduates and do not need to be returned to College Board.
+Students can still take the SAT and identify their 4 free score reports without completing the questionnaire. - Follow your district or school policy for collecting consent.
+Schools and districts may opt to use the consent form provided by College Board or may choose to use their own.
+Consent should be collected prior to the preadministration session. - If a parent does not provide explicit consent, the school should proceed assuming that the student/parent did not consent to opting in to Student Search Service. - Consent forms should remain at the school until the student graduates and do not need to be returned to College Board. - In addition to using the preadministration session, students may also opt in to Student Search Service and complete the optional questionnaire online at studentsearch.collegeboard.org using their personal College Board account.